Amit-Weis/Notes/SBI4UW/Unit 1 - Review.md

 	- The high heat capacity maintains the stable environment even though temperature may change drastically
 	- the stable environment produced is good for aquatic and land animals
 	- the stable environment is also good for the biochemical reactions inside cells
-- High heat of Vapourization
+- High heat of Vaporization
 	- used for cooling down plants, as it allows organisms to pass off energy into water, and have it evaporate away from the body
 	- also effective in cooling plants via transpiration on the leaves
 - Strong solvent